97harsh/97harsh.github.io/_posts/2023-03-06-cape-code-trek.md

 ### Pictures from the trail

+Crab Shell I found on the shore
 ![Crab shell I found at the shore](/assets/images/cape_cod_crab_shell.jpg){:class="post-images-class" title="Crab Shell"}
+Image Credits: me

+Shore at Cape Code
 ![Shore](/assets/images/cape_cod_shore.jpeg){:class="post-images-class" title="Cape Cod Shore"}
+Image Credits:

+Wooden Stairs when you start the trail
 ![Stairs to after the trek starts](/assets/images/cape_cod_stairs.jpeg){:class="post-images-class" title="Cape Cod Shore"}
+Image Credits:

 #### The trail
 The trail was flat primarily but highly sandy.
 It takes you through a forest and through Beach